dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### Conventions

 The methods, both queries and update calls, that operate on token ids as inputs are *batch methods* that can receive vectors of token ids, i.e., batches of token ids, as input.
-The output of a batch method is a vector with records comprising a token id and a response belonging to this token id.
+The batch methods are to be used also for operations on single token ids.
+The output of most batch methods is a vector of records comprising a token id and a response belonging to the token id.
 Unless specified explicitly otherwise, the ordering of response elements for batch calls is not defined, i.e., is arbitrary.
-For batch calls, every token id in the input MUST occur in at least one response element.
+For batch calls, every distinct token id of the input MUST occur in at least one response element.
 If the input contains duplicate token ids for update calls, the ledger must trap.
-Duplicate token ids in batch query calls may result in duplicate token ids in the response or may be deduplicated.
+Duplicate token ids in batch query calls may result in duplicate token ids in the response or may be deduplicated at the discretion of the ledger.
 The lenght of the response vector may be shorter than that of the input vector in batch query calls, e.g., in case of duplicate token ids in the input and a deduplication being performed by the method's implementation logic.
+For update batch calls, the call MUST be executed on all provided token ids or none.

 Methods that modify the state of the ledger have responses that comprise transaction indices as part of the response in the success case.
 Such a transaction index is an index into the chain of blocks containing the transaction history of this ledger.
 The format of the transaction history is not part of the ICRC-7 standard, but will be published as a separate standard.

 All update methods have error variants defined for their responses that cover the error cases for the respective call.
 For query methods, error variants are only defined for methods for which a specific error needs to be handled.
 Other query calls do not have error variants defined for their responses.
+Both query and update calls can trap in specific circumstances.

 The response size for responses to messages sent to a canister smart contract on the IC is constrained to a fixed constant size.
 For requests that could result in larger response messages, the caller SHOULD ensure to constrain the input accordingly so that the response remains below the maximum allowed size, e.g., not query too many token ids in one batch call.
 If the size limit of a response is hit, the ledger canister MUST trap.
 The ledger SHOULD make sure that the response size does not exceed the permitted maximum *before* making any changes that might be committed to replicated state.